IRS Forms

 • Add a transfer clearance step for any movement of a residual interest.
 If a nonprofit, government body, foreign government, or cooperative is in the picture, stop and obtain the affidavit before closing.

-• Ask the trustee for the expected excess inclusion schedule when a transfer might trigger Part I. The REMIC must furnish it within 60 days of request.
+• Ask the trustee for the expected excess inclusion schedule when a transfer might trigger Part I. The REMIC must furnish it within 60 days of request (and is permitted to charge a fee for the information).
 Put that clock in your email so someone follows up.

 Affidavit Workflow

 • Use a short standard affidavit for transferees and for pass‑through record holders.
 Keep it signed under penalties of perjury, store it with the deal file, and calendar a reminder to refresh annually.
-Relief depends on both the affidavit and your lack of actual knowledge to the contrary.
+Relief depends on both the affidavit and your lack of actual knowledge to the contrary, and it only covers periods before the entity learns the affidavit is false; the relief also does not extend to electing large partnerships.

 Workpaper Framework